 Fun phrases you'll probably overhear are the ubiquitous "Allahoma eni sayem" (literal translation: 'O God I am fasting', colloquial translation: 'God give me the patience to not beat this fool'.
 This phrase is used passive-aggressively several times a day by all fasting men, women and children.
-Another fun phrase is the idle threat "Matkhalineesh aftar aleik" (literal translation: 'Do not make me break my fast over you', colloquial translation: 'if you don't stop what you're doing, I'm going to open a verbal or physical can of whoop-ass which will then cause my fast to be null and void in the eyes of God, and you *don't* want that').
+Another fun phrase is the idle threat "Matkhalineesh aftar aleik" (literal translation: 'Do not make me break my fast over you', colloquial translation: 'if you don't stop what you're doing, I'm going to do something that will cause my fast to be null and void in the eyes of God, and you *don't* want that').

 If you happen to be in a car during Iftar time, beware the well-meaning date ninjas.
 These people stand in the street at Iftar time to pass out free dates for people to break their fast with.
 This in theory is an act of community and kindness, but in practice these people charge the cars like bats out of hell because YOU MUST GET YOUR DATES, DAMMIT.
 The good news is that most Egyptian drivers are used to these good date Samaritans throwing themselves randomly in front of cars.